Benefits of Cloud Encryption

 Secure cloud storage with CloudMounter

 Due to storage security concerns not only service providers but also apps you use for accessing data online employ various cloud protection techniques.
-Thus Eltima Software is planning to add encryption to their CloudMounter.
+Thus Eltima Software has already added encryption to their CloudMounter.
 This utility, as its name suggests, enables mounting cloud storage accounts on Mac so you can access their contents as if it were available locally.
 Unlike native apps of these cloud storages, CloudMounter does not force you to duplicate data on the cloud and on the local machine, the data gets copied to your hard drive only when you choose to open it.
 The app supports all popular cloud storage services such as Google Drive, Dropbox, Microsoft OneDrive, Amazon S3, WebDAV, and it also allows you to connect to remote servers via FTP/ FTPS/ SFTP and WebDAV protocols.
-CloudMounter is your single point of access to all these services, and adding secure cloud encryption will certainly add value to its functionality.
+CloudMounter is your single point of access to all these services, and adding secure cloud encryption certainly adds value to its functionality.